shivalkarrahul/demo-three-tier-app-on-aws/README.md

 > **CloudShell Usage:** For all **⚡ CLI commands, ✅ Validation checks, and 🧹 Cleanup scripts**, use **AWS CloudShell** in the **us-east-1** region.
 This ensures consistency and prevents region-related errors.

+---

+You can add a short, energetic intro like this:

+---

+## 🏁 Let’s Get Started!

+Time to **get our hands dirty**!
+In this workshop, we’ll move step by step to deploy a **fully functional three-tier AWS application**.
+Follow the instructions, experiment with the resources, and watch your architecture come to life.

+> 💡 Tip: Keep your **AWS Console** and **CloudShell** ready in **us-east-1**, and don’t hesitate to try things out on your forked repo.

+---

 ## Part 1: Network Setup